bq/witbox/README.md

 Directory structure
 =============

- * Autodesk-inventor: Contains the original witbox source files for Autodesk Inventor(tm) and the exported step file.
+ * **Autodesk-inventor**: Contains the original witbox source files for Autodesk Inventor(tm) and the exported step file.
 This folder is fronzen.
 Find the latest version on the freecad folder

- * Freecad: Witbox source files in Freecad.
+ * **Freecad**: Witbox source files in Freecad.
 Work in progress.
 All the original files are being migrated to freecad

- * Witbox-BOM.ods: Witbox Bill of Materials.
+ * **Witbox-BOM.ods**: Witbox Bill of Materials.
 Document for LibreOffice

 The original witbox design was made in Autodesk Inventor(tm) which is a propieraty software.
 We love open formats, so we are migrating the witbox parts to Freecad, which is free and multiplatform software